 Meet Our Leadership Team

 Dale Golder has worked as a Mortgage Banking Professional for 40+ years.
 Her expertise in mortgage banking and her personable customer service continues to earn the trust of her customer.
 She loves having the opportunity to help people realize the American Dream of Home Ownership.
 Dale is very involved in her community as Board Chair of Pierce County Coalition for Developmental Disabilities (PC2).
 As a Leadership Team Member for Raising Girls, Dale has the opportunity to show young girls they are valued, respected and can face the world with confidence!
 In her spare time, Dale enjoys spending time with family and friends, glamping, dancing, singing on her church worship team and plans to do more sewing & traveling.
-Dale serves as Board Secretary for Raising Girls.
+Dale serves on the Community Outreach Team for Raising Girls.

-My name is Amara Gordon and I am a recent graduate of Dartmouth College.
-I have always had a passion for giving back and Raising Girls is the perfect avenue for me to do that.
-The mission of Raising Girls touches me because I know that there are so many in need, and I am excited that we get to do our part in making the world a better place.
+Amara Gordon is a recent graduate of Dartmouth College and she is currently a Program Manager at Microsoft.
+Amara was raised in the Puget Sound and has always had a passion for giving back; Raising Girls is the perfect avenue for her to do that.
+The mission of Raising Girls resonates with her because she knows that there are so many in need, and she was once a Tacoma Public Schools student facing the challenges of being a teenager.
+Amara is excited that Raising Girls gets to play a role in making the world a better place.
 Empowering girls is extremely important, and hygiene products are necessary for a girl to feel confident and ready to take on the world!
-I am grateful to be a part of such an exciting organization that is helping our community.
-I love to volunteer at food banks and my hobbies include dancing, playing the violin and reading.
-Amara serves as Social Media Coordinator for Raising Girls.
+This is an opportunity to have a positive impact, and Amara is grateful to be a part of such an exciting organization that is doing just that.
+Amara loves to volunteer at food banks and her hobbies include dancing, playing the violin and reading.
+Amara serves as Social Media Coordinator and Web Content Manager for Raising Girls.

 I currently work as the Principle Managing Broker of Windermere Professional Partners Tacoma and has been a full time REALTOR since 2003.
 Born and raised in Tacoma, I attended Tacoma public schools and began a love for volunteering in my community by tagging along with and eventually helping along side my father.
 I now share this passion with my daughter and friends as often as possible.
 Growing up with a single father, I was fortunate enough to not experience period poverty.
 I did however, have friends that experienced bouts of homelessness and home life disruption and my dad and other family members would help out by providing care packages and sharing my personal hygiene items.
 Connecting with Sharon and Raising Girls has been a natural fit.
 Jasmyn serves as the Community Outreach Coordinator for Raising Girls.